mdppml/contractible-class-regions/README.md

+#contractible-class-regions

-# Empirical Evidence for Simply Connected Decision Regions in Image Classifiers
+Code for the paper [**Empirical Evidence for Simply Connected Decision Regions in Image Classifiers**](https://arxiv.org/abs/2605.06380).

 Given four images assigned the same predicted label by a classifier, this repository constructs a quad-mesh surface spanning the loop formed by the four images.
 The surface is recursively refined, checked by grid sampling, and repaired using local decision-boundary information when necessary.